larammerce/docs/8.x/core-concepts/cruds.md

 [[toc]]

-In this tutorial, [Laravel 8](https://laravel.com) crud will be shown.
-And an example of crud operation can be seen in Larammerce.
-In this tutorial, you will learn crud with Laravel version 8 in Laravel.
-And you will get to know the concept of (create, read, update and delete).
-So several steps must be followed to get the initial raw stuff for the crud operation using controller, model, path, bootstrap, and blade.
-Also, in Larammerce, with the help of the tools developed by the Larammerce team, the path of crud operation will be much smoother, so it is necessary to follow this guideline in this tutorial.
+This document reviews how to run CRUD (create, read, update, delete) in Larammerce.
+As you know, CRUD is not only related to Larammerce and is related to the structure of the Laravel framework.
+In larammerce, tools have been created to make CRUD easier.
+Also, the created CRUD should be the same as the previous CRUD of the system, so it should be followed the guidelines provided in this document.

-In this tutorial, the principles of crud operation in Larammerce will be taught, so, this document is divided into the following four parts:
+In this tutorial, the principles of CRUD operation in Larammerce will be taught, so, let's follow a few steps to create CRUD:

-**Section 1**: Create migration
+**Step 1**: Create Migration

-**Section 2**: Add model
+**Step 2**: Add Model

-**Section 3**: Add resource route
+**Step 3**: Add Controller

-**Section 4**: Add an icon to the admin panel
+**Step 4**: Add Veiws

-**Section 5**: Add controller

-**Section 6**: Add blade files

 ::: warning WARNING
 The tutorials in this document are based on Laravel **version 8.75**.
 :::

-Here is an example of a crud application for a to-do list.
-So, let's take a look at the above:
+For example, a to-do list is created to show how to create a CRUD.

-### Section 1: Create migration
+### Step 1: Create Migration
 Since the Laravel framework is a **schema-first** framework, so, the database schema must be created first.
-At this stage, the "to-do list" table must be migrated using the Laravel 8 PHP artisan command, So open a terminal or command line and run the following command:
+At this migration, so open a terminal or command line and run the following command:

 ```bash
 php artisan make:migration create_todos_table
 ```

-After this command, a file will be placed in the `database/migrations` path, also, the following code should be placed in the migration, file to create a to-do list table.
+After this command, a file will be placed in the `database/migrations` path, also, the following code should be placed in the migration file to create a `todos` table.

 ##### EXAMPLE
 ```php{17-24}